friendly/DDAR/README.md

 ### Styles and Markup ###

 You can change the markup of any of the pages to suit.
-Keep in mind that since this site uses the Bookstrap framework, you should use Bootstrap markup and classes whereever possible.
+Keep in mind that since this site uses the Bootstrap framework, you should use Bootstrap markup and classes wherever possible.
 Its not imperative that you do, but highly suggested since using the Bootstrap styles will keep the content responsive.

 See this link for details: